lucasjerocha/lucasjerocha/README.md

 - 📍 Based in **Coimbra, Portugal.**

-- 🎓 My projects on GitHub come from my **academic journey.**
+- 🎓 My projects on GitHub come from my **academic and professional journey.**

-- 🔭 I’m currently doing an internship program at **PRF - Gas Solutions.**

 - 👩‍🎓 I’m an Industrial engineer from **University of Coimbra.**